 Some of the savvier Node.js devs out there know you can require a file in a folder by naming that file index.js and just requiring the folder that contains that index.js file.
-By an extension, you can require that same index.js file (or whatever you call it, by simply requiring the root of the directory that contains the package.json file (make sure the main property in the package.json file points to the “index.js” file, wherever it is located in your project, for many projects it is ./lib/index.js.
+By a logical extension, you can require that same index.js file (or whatever you call it, by simply requiring the root of the directory that contains the package.json file (make sure the “main” property in the package.json file points to the “index.js” file, wherever it is located in your project, for many projects it is ./lib/index.js.
 See the above image of the package.json file as an example.).

 So, in our Tudor project, the old way to test the Viking module was like so:

-While developing Viking/Tudor, an improved way of doing so would be to use:
+While developing Viking/Tudor locally, an improved way of doing so would be to use:

 As you can see, we can easily require the local project and bypass NPM entirely until we are closer to ready to publishing it :) I use the absolute path (as opposed to relative path) because it’s a bit easier to work with, and there is really no reason not to.

 Now, using absolute paths to develop local modules is actually just a step towards understanding what’s going on a little better.
 It’s really not a good solution.
 Why?
 Well, for the obvious reason that you currently have a path in your codebase that won’t work for anyone else but you and your local machine.
 You really don’t want to be changing the require path back-and-forth every time you go through a develop and publish cycle.
-Instead, we should revert our code to the original (without absolute paths) and use “npm link”, like so:
+Instead, we should revert our code to the original (without absolute paths — just the package name) and use “npm link”, like so:

-npm link # this should install a global symlink to the local project
+npm link # create a global symlink to the local "viking" project